mattjezza/ds-proj1-t2-elite-athletics/README.md

 Other factors (such as training techniques, diet) probably have a large impact, but they are not examined in this analysis.

+**Deployment**
+A non-technical post summarising this work is published on Medium: "Analysing Elite Running Performance with Historical Data"

 **Acknowledgements and References**
 The following have all been used in the preparation of this project.
 -Udacity Data Science Nano Degree course materials